Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 Day 3: CHAQUICOCHA – PUYAPATAMARKA – WIÑAYHUAYNA

 Of course, a good breakfast will help us recover from yesterday’s hike.
-We’ll head to Phuyupatamarca, another Inca archaeological site.
+We’ll then continue along the Inca Trail 4 days route and head to Phuyupatamarca, another Inca archaeological site.
 After a short break, we’ll continue our hike for two hours until we reach the Wiñaywayna archaeological complex, where our camp and lunch will be ready.
 Wiñaywayna is a ruin built on the steep mountain slopes and sits directly above the Urubamba River.
-You’ll be able to enjoy a view of the river from there.
-Ruins like Wiñaywayna and Chachabamba showcase the rich culture of these historical sites.
-The infrastructure, places of worship, agricultural machinery, and lands are all worth seeing, as they are excellent indicators of a civilization.
+From this point, you will be able to enjoy beautiful views of the river flowing through the valley.
+Along the route, you will also visit impressive archaeological sites such as Wiñaywayna and Chachabamba, which highlight the cultural richness of the Inca civilization.
+The terraces, ceremonial spaces, agricultural areas, and well-preserved structures offer a fascinating glimpse into how this ancient society lived and thrived.
+These remarkable sites are some of the most memorable highlights of the classic Inca Trail 4 days experience.
 In the evening, you’ll have tea and dinner, followed by a small tipping ceremony for the porters.
 The amount will depend on how well they provide their service.

 • Hiking Distance: 10kms/7.8 miles